& now for a quick introduction

 73 Fitzgerald Rd.
 Wards Creek New Brunswick Canada E4E-4M6

-I have worked as a furniture maker for over twenty-five years and as a sculptor/woodcarver for the last fifteen years.
+I have worked as a furniture maker for over thirty-five years and as a sculptor/woodcarver for the last twenty years.
 Inspiration comes from my surroundings, people and natural settings.
 Watching, as life continually transforms with light, time, and emotion.
-I am excited to be able to capture these feelings in time, explore the potential and relate that story to the viewer.
+I am excited to be able to translate these feelings into sculpture, exploring the potential to relate the story through my craft.
 I feel constantly drawn to undertake “one of a kind” sculptures.
 I enjoy discovering the unexpected in the expected, asking questions and exploring new things that challenge and excite me as an artist.

 I continue to work on private and public commissions, enjoying the freedom this life offers me to enjoy time with family and friends, to help within my community, contemplate life and react to what I feel passionate about.